 5. Make your online presence easy to manage

-In order to keep those ads running every day, you’ll need to keep your feeds up to date—always.
+In order to keep those ads running every day, you’ll need to keep your feeds in google shopping up to date—always.
 You’ll need to refresh your Local Products feed at least once a week and Product Inventory feed once a day, and that’s no small task.

 Automated feed management tools will make managing and exporting data infinitely more manageable.
 Productsup, for example, allows users to schedule feed exports however necessary.
 That means you can upload all or part of your feeds regularly and ensure that shoppers are never disappointed.

 Be sure to specify your exact goals before starting any LIA campaigns.
 Measuring results (and mastering omnichannel messaging) can only be achieved through careful planning.
 Is the goal to increase foot traffic?
 Increase sales of specific products?
 Are you pushing sales over time, in a specific season, or during off hours?